 Screw drives used to be very popular but have quickly become overtaken by belt driven operators.

 These openers operate by spinning a long screw.
 The screw in turn attaches to a carriage which has teeth that catch on to the screw.
 A trolley then attaches to the carriage.
 Some Genie models combine the two, which is better since there are less parts that can break.

 Take a look at the pros and cons of a screw drive.

 We recommend putting a screw drive only when you have to.
 Only because they’re known to give out (break/quit working).
 Also as previously stated there is a known defect where the the screw shrinks/grows with the heat and cold.
-This causes the motor to stop in certain places as the plastic carriage won’t want to move past these points.
+What this does is cause the motor to stop in certain places as the plastic carriage won’t want to move past these points.

 This particular defect is most well know in Liftmaster operators manufactured between 2000-2008.
 If you have your heart set on a screw drive we would recommend a newer Liftmaster.
 Although you still run the risk of it doing the same thing as the defect is only seen after years of usage.